-Before connecting, you can verify the operation of the code by opening a terminal program such as Tera Term, and setting the baud rate of the COM port on your mbed board to 115200 baud.
+Before establishing a network connection, you can verify the operation of the code by opening a terminal program such as Tera Term, and setting the baud rate of the COM port on your mbed board to 115200 baud.
 LED1 should toggle for every two 0x7E (

 ~) (i.e. tilde) characters you type, as 0x7E is the PPP frame start/end marker.
 Don't forget to close the port when your'e done testing, or else Windows Dial-up Networking will report that the COM port is in use by another program when you try to connect.

 Once you are certain that the serial port and firmware is working, proceed to creating a new network connection on your PC -see below.

 Setting up Dial-Up Networking (DUN) on your Windows 7 or 8 PC is essentially a two-step process: First, you create a new modem device, because PPP-blinky partially emulates a standard Windows serial port modem device.
 Second, you create a new Internet connection (in practice, a new network adapter) which is associated with your new "modem".